Key Takeaways 📈 📊

 There are two reasons you should prioritize working with technology influencers that are content creators:

-- Content visibility: The shelf-life of content created by thought leaders will index very quickly in Google and, shortly after that, will start to rank very high in the search results.
-This holds true for long-form content written on a blog, byline, or YouTube video.
+- Content visibility: The shelf-life of content created by thought leaders will index very quickly in Google and, shortly after that, will rank very high in the search results.
+This holds for long-form content written on a blog, byline, or YouTube video.

 These two factors increase the probability that the influencer’s content will reach, influence, and persuade decision-makers as they navigate the complex buyer’s journey.

-That said, when working with B2B tech influencers is that not all of them have to create unique content.
-In some cases, you will want to partner with influencers that are more content promoters.
+That said, when working with B2B tech influencers, they do not all have to create unique content.
+Sometimes, you will want to partner with influencers who are more content promoters.
 This means that they will publish and share branded content on their channels.
 These influencers are good at building community and generating engagement and conversation with their content.

 Here’s an abbreviated version of our approach: